LucurisClassic/Speedrun-Tool/README.md

 # WoW-Livesplit
 Automatically split your runs when a boss dies.
-This script may be against [Blizzard EULA Section 1.C.ii.4](https://www.blizzard.com/en-us/legal/fba4d00f-c7e4-4883-b8b9-1b4500a402ea/blizzard-end-user-license-agreement), but I doubt it is detectable by Warden.
+This script may be against [Blizzard EULA Section 1.C.ii.4](https://www.blizzard.com/en-us/legal/fba4d00f-c7e4-4883-b8b9-1b4500a402ea/blizzard-end-user-license-agreement) I am still waiting/praying to get a reply from hacks@blizzard.com

 ### Requirements
   * Python